-The healthcare provider and the patient fill out the REFERRAL FORM and return it to the RTP mailbox (at Griffith Edwards House or Allan Memorial Institute).
+The patient fills out the REFERRAL FORM and returns it to the RTP coordinator’s email at email@example.com.

 A Peer Mentor contacts the patient by telephone or e-mail to set up a needs assessment interview.

 At the first meeting, the Peer Mentor and the Mentee fill out a PEER NEEDS ASSESSMENT FORM together (it will pinpoint interests, objectives, goals).
 They also decide when and how often to meet (weekly/bi-weekly).

 Next, they fill out two copies of the CONSENT FOR PEER MENTORING FORM (this explains scheduling and communication policy, confidentiality, emergency plans, etc.).
 One copy is kept by the Peer Mentor in a file; the other belongs to the Mentee.

 The Peer Mentor contacts the referring clinician to confirm that the Mentor/Mentee relationship has begun.
 The Peer Mentor also informs the clinician when the relationship is nearing an end.